salmaan72/chat-app/README.md

 4. entry route: `localhost:3000/chat/login`

 ## Points to remember
+1. click on any one of the users under 'users online' field to start a conversation.
-1. If the server is restarted while the app is in use, logout all the currently logged in sessions and login again.
+2. If the server is restarted while the app is in use, logout all the currently loggedin sessions and login again.
-2. Features persistent storage but old chats of a particular conversation are only be accessible when the other person in the conversation is currently online. (because only then the username is displayed under the online users tab)
+3. Features persistent storage but old chats of a particular conversation are only be accessible when the other person in the conversation is currently online. (because only then the username is displayed under the online users tab)

-###### Note: If anyone interested in frontend development, fork the repo.
+###### Note: Interested in frontend development?, fork the repo.